-The Archives is staffed part time, so making an appointment in advance is required.
+The physical archives are accessible by appointment only.
 Contact the College Archivist to arrange a visit.

 We are open to both members of the college and the public.
 You may be asked to fill out a brief survey during your visit in order to help make future visits a better experience.